rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 sidebar: true
 ---

 If you've been following along with the deployment side of Qt development, you know the drill by now.
 You run `cmake --install`, then `linuxdeploy` or `macdeployqt` or `cpack`, by hand, on your own machine, one platform at a time.

 It works.
 It also means every release depends on you remembering the right sequence of commands, having access to a Linux box, a Mac, and a Windows machine, and doing the whole thing again for the next version.

 This post walks through replacing that with a GitHub Actions pipeline that does it for you.
-Push a tag like `host-v1.2.0`, and a few minutes later there's a GitHub Release with a Linux AppImage, a DEB package, a tar.gz, a macOS tar.gz for both Apple Silicon and Intel, a Windows ZIP, and a Windows installer.
-Seven artifacts, three platforms, zero terminals opened on any of them.
+The promise is simple, you push a tag like `host-v1.2.0`, and a few minutes later there's a GitHub Release with a **Linux AppImage**, a **DEB package**, a **tar.gz**, a **macOS tar.gz** for both Apple Silicon and Intel, a **Windows ZIP**, and a **Windows installer**.
+Here's how it looks in practice:

 ```
                         git tag host-v1.2.0